 Enhancement can also be performed through a consumable item called Capsules, which will usually increase all stats that have not reached their cap incrementally by 1.

 So which T-Dolls should you use to Enhance another?
 2 star T-Dolls make for the best Enhancement fodder, as they will not give Cores for Dummy Linking when Retired / Disassembled.
-This means that if you aren’t using a 2 stat T-Doll in your current Echelon and aren’t planning on using her in the future, you can safely use her to Enhance another T-Doll without worrying -- just be aware that once she’s used as Fodder, she’s gone.
+This means that if you aren’t using a 2 stat T-Doll in your current Echelon and aren’t planning on using her in the future, you can safely use her to Enhance another T-Doll without worrying -- just be aware that once she’s used as Fodder, you’ll either have to pay a core to get her back through the Index Recall feature or wait to acquire her again.
 In fact, since there’s a limit of how many T-Dolls you can possess at one time, Enhancement is a valuable tool to help you thin your ranks.

 You can see how much a certain stat has been enhanced by looking if there is a golden section on the green stat bar.
 The more a stat has been enhanced during the session, the bigger the golden section will be.